No Mow May

 • Longer, thicker grass also helps to protect against soil erosion caused by intense rainfall, wind, heavy footfall, etc.

-• Grass and other plants help to cool temperatures during periods of hot weather through the process of evapotranspiration
+• Grass and other plants help to cool temperatures during periods of hot weather through the process of evapotranspiration.

-• They also absorb pollution and help improve air quality
+• They also absorb pollution and help improve air quality.

 How long will grass cutting be suspended?

-To support No Mow May, we will suspend grass cutting in parts of the district from Monday 1 May 2023.
-Grass cutting will resume from Monday 5 June 2023.
+To support No Mow May, we will suspend grass cutting in parts of the district from Wednesday 1 May 2024.
+Grass cutting will resume from Monday 3 June 2024.
 Please bear in mind that we operate a 3 weekly grass cutting cycle so it will take a few weeks to complete all mowing across the district following the No Mow May suspension.

 We are not reducing the number of times we cut the grass throughout the year, we are simply shifting the grass cutting cycle to avoid May which means grass cutting will continue later into the year than normal.